rjones-lf/iroha/docs/source/guides/configuration.rst

 - ``mst_enable`` enables or disables multisignature transaction support in Iroha.
 We recommend setting this parameter to ``false`` at the moment until you really need it.
-- ``mst_expiration_time`` the time period after which a not fully signed MST is considered expired.
+- ``mst_expiration_time`` is the time period (in minutes) after which a not fully signed MST is considered expired.
-- ``max_rounds_delay`` optional parameter specifying the maximum delay between two consensus rounds.
+- ``max_rounds_delay`` is an optional parameter specifying the maximum delay between two consensus rounds (in milliseconds).
-  When Iroha is staying idle, it gradually increases the delay to reduce CPU, network and logging load.
+  When Iroha is idle, it gradually increases the delay to reduce CPU, network and logging load.
   However too long delay may be unwanted when first transactions arrive after a long idle time.
-  This parameter allows users to find an optimal tradeoff.
+  This parameter allows users to find an optimal value in a tradeoff between resource consumption and the delay of getting back to work after an idle period.
-- ``stale_stream_max_rounds`` maximum amount of rounds to keep an open status stream while no status update is reported.
+- ``stale_stream_max_rounds`` is the maximum amount of rounds to keep an open status stream while no status update is reported.
-  Increasing this value reduces the amount of times a client must reconnect to track a transaction if for some reason it's does not update with new rounds.
+  Increasing this value reduces the amount of times a client must reconnect to track a transaction if for some reason it is not updated with new rounds.
-  However large values increase the average connected clients amount during each round.
+  However large values increase the average number of connected clients during each round.

 Logging